ral9000/VHEGEN/README.md

 * [NumPy](https://www.numpy.org/)
 * [a TeX distribution](http://www.tug.org/interest.html#free)

-VHEGEN requires base Python 2.7+/3.5+ and external libraries SymPy and NumPy.
+VHEGEN requires base Python 2 or 3 and external libraries SymPy and NumPy.
 It is highly recommended the system also has a TeX distribution installed, such as TeX Live.
 A TeX installation will allow VHEGEN to execute `pdflatex` on the output `.tex` file and generate a LaTeX-typeset output `.pdf` file.
 If `pip` is installed, the Python dependencies for VHEGEN can be installed via `pip install -r requirements.txt` in the main package directory.

 ## Installation